Maker Studios Terms of Use

 • According to the World Intellectual Property Organization, intellectual property refers to “creations of the mind, such as inventions; literary and artistic works; designs; and symbols, names, and images used in commerce” and is protected by patents, copyright, trade secret, and trademark laws.

-Suspension / Revocation of Privileges
+Suspension/Revocation of Privileges

-• Users may have their Maker Studio privileges suspended for violating the Maker Studios Terms of Use, the Library Code of Conduct, and/or specific Maker Studio’s guidelines for use.
+• Users may have their Studio privileges suspended for violating the Maker Studios Terms of Use, the Library Code of Conduct, and/or specific Maker Studio’s guidelines for use.

 • While privileges are suspended users will be denied all access to and services provided by the Maker Studio for which the violations apply.